aaronfagan/docker-backups-s3/README.md

 - **Default:** `0 0 * * *` (Daily, midnight)
 - Standard cron format.
 How often to run backups.

+**`EXCLUDE`**
+- A comma separated list of files & folders to exclude from backups.
+- Relative to the folder being backed up.
+- Applies to **all** backup scripts at run time.

 **`RECURSIVE`**
 - **Default:** `false`
-- Backs up all folders under `DIR_MOUNT` into separate zip files.
+- Backup all folders under `DIR_MOUNT` into separate zip files.

 **`S3_PATH`**
 - **Example:** `s3://my-bucket/path/to/backups`